 All care has been taken in preparing the above guidelines however Olives New Zealand will not accept responsibility should any of the data become out of date or incomplete.
-You must take responsibility for ensuring that your label meets the New Zealand Food Safety Authority requirements.
-For further information go to www.foodsafety.govt.nz
+You must take responsibility for ensuring that your label meets the current requirements.